-Community needs in the Bayview-Hunters Point extend well beyond what the Bayview CBTP can address or fund.
-Below are the most pressing transportation needs in Bayview-Hunters Point.
+Community needs in the Bayview extend well beyond what the Bayview CBTP can address or fund.
+Below are the most pressing transportation needs in the Bayview.

-T Third Train Service: The T Third train is the primary transit link between Bayview-Hunters Point and downtown, but its service is slow and unreliable.
+T Third Train Service: The T Third train is the primary transit link between Bayview and downtown, but its service is slow and unreliable.
 Service improvements on the T Third are a prerequisite for regaining the community's trust.

-Muni Bus Service: Bayview-Hunters Point is served by some of the most-delayed transit lines in San Francisco.
-For low-income residents living in areas of Bayview-Hunters Point only served by 1-2 bus lines, reliable service is a critical need.
+Muni Bus Service: The Bayview is served by some of the most-delayed transit lines in San Francisco.
+For low-income residents living in geographically isolated areas of the Bayview served by 1-2 bus lines, reliable service is a critical need.